 Role Responsibility BoD Approves the Policy.
-Compliance Unit Compliance Unit is the owner of the Policy and has the overall responsibility for the Policy's update and monitoring.
-Compliance Unit also has the responsibility to manage any anti-bribery and anti-corruption incident report or concern.
-All employees Responsibility of all employees to ensure compliance with the Policy and prevent, detect and report of bribery and other forms of corruption.
-Responsible Units / All levels of the company Responsibility for controls monitoring that should be implemented at all levels of the Company.
-Internal Audit Internal audit forms part of the anti-bribery programme as its purpose is to examine risks, assess the effectiveness of controls, contribute to improvement and detect bribery and corruption incidents.
-Human Resource Responsibility for controls monitoring that should be implemented regarding selection of personnel.
+Compliance Unit Compliance Unit is the owner of the Policy and has the overall responsibilit pliance Unit also has the responsibility to manage any anti-bribery and anti- All employees Responsibility of all employees to ensure compliance with the Policy and pr forms of corruption.
+Responsible Units / All levels of the company Responsibility for controls monitoring that should be implemented at all leve Internal Audit Internal audit forms part of the anti-bribery programme as its purpose is to trols, contribute to improvement and detect bribery and corruption inciden Human Resource Responsibility for controls monitoring that should be implemented regardin Moreover, Human Resources is responsible to design an effective training a employees, and particularly those involved in high-risk transactions, to be a corruption and to know what to do in such situations.